 No, you do not need such an order to perform a parentage or relationship test, unless you are in the state of New York.
 Our laboratory meets New York State regulations to perform legal DNA collections and testing for New York residents.
 Residents of New York must submit a doctor authorization, court order or immigration DNA testing request with any DNA collection.
 Many of our clinic locations in New York have doctors on staff that can provide you with the authorization needed for your DNA testing.

 DNA testing is the most accurate method available for determining paternity.
 Its power lies in the ability to trace the pattern of inheritance for separate regions of the genetic material (chromosomes).
 From this information a probability of paternity can be calculated.
 This number can reach 99.99999% in some cases.
 The percentage of random men of the same race that can be excluded as the biological father is also computed for every case.

 At PaternityUSA, we work to bring the highest quality tests at the lowest possible prices.
-Our listed prices include testing at our AABB accredited laboratory and test results.
+Our listed prices include testing at our FULLY accredited laboratory and test results.
 All lab fees are included.
-Don’t forget that we also provide free overnight shipping for you to have a collection kit as soon as possible.
+Don’t forget that we also provide free USPS rush shipping for you to have a collection kit as soon as possible.
 Other options are available through our easy to use shopping cart so you can customize your DNA test for your exact testing scenario.